Position title: Assistant Professor | Comparative Politics

 3430 Sterling Hall

-Marwa Shalaby is an assistant professor in the departments of Gender and Women’s Studies and Political Science at the University of Wisconsin-Madison.
-Prior to joining the University of Wisconsin-Madison, Shalaby was the Fellow for the Middle East and Director of the Women’s Rights in the Middle East Program, Rice University, Texas and a Visiting Scholar at the Program of Governance and Local Development (GLD), University of Gothenburg.
-She currently serves on the editorial boards of Politics and Religion and Review of Economics and Political Science.
+Marwa M. Shalaby is an assistant professor in the departments of Gender and Women’s Studies and Political Science at the University of Wisconsin-Madison.
+She is currently a visiting fellow at Harvard’s Center for Middle East Studies (CMES).
+She was also awarded the prestigious Anna Julia Cooper Fellowship for the academic year 2019-20.
+Prior to joining the University of Wisconsin, Shalaby was the Fellow for the Middle East and Director of the Women’s Rights in the Middle East Program at Rice University and a visiting scholar in the Governance and Local Development Institute (GLD), the University of Gothenburg.
+She currently serves on the editorial boards of Politics and Gender, and Review of Economics and Political Science.
+Shalaby is also a steering committee member of the GLD Institute, University of Gothenburg.

-Shalaby’s work has appeared or is forthcoming in Comparative Politics, Political Research Quarterly, Parliamentary Affairs, the Middle East Journal and Oxford Bibliographies in Political Science.
-She has co-authored an edited volume, The Evolving Role of Women after the Arab Spring, with Professor Valentine Moghadam (2016).
+Shalaby’s work has appeared or is forthcoming in American Political Science Review, Comparative Politics, PS: Political Science & Politics, Politics and Gender, Political Research Quarterly, Parliamentary Affairs, the Middle East Journal and Oxford Bibliographies in Political Science.
 Shalaby is currently working on a book manuscript exploring the dynamics of women’s political representation in Arab parliaments.
-She has also published in the Carnegie Endowment for International Peace, the Project on Middle East in Political Science (POMEPS), Houston Chronicle, and the Washington Post’s Monkey Cage.
-Shalaby was quoted and/or interviewed by major domestic and international media outlets, such as CNN, Fortune Magazine, Al-Ahram (Egypt), and World Politics Review, among many others.
+She has also published in the Carnegie Endowment for International Peace (SADA), the Project on Middle East in Political Science (POMEPS), al-Fanar Media, Houston Chronicle, and the Washington Post’s Monkey Cage.
+Shalaby was quoted and/or interviewed by major domestic and international media outlets, such as CNN, BBC, Fortune Magazine, Al-Ahram (Egypt), and World Politics Review, among many others.
 She has also consulted with government agencies on several research projects related to women and politics in MENA.
 She has presented her work and organized conferences in the U.S. and the MENA region.

 Shalaby, Marwa.
 “Women’s Political Representation and Authoritarian Politics in the Arab World.”
 Book manuscript.